 The W.G.
-Pearson Center Re-Opening Celebration
+Pearson Center Vision

-Over the past year, Student U has engaged with members of the Hayti community, Durham leaders, and long-time Student U partners to dream fearlessly about what can happen at The Center.
+Over the past year, Student U has engaged with members of the Hayti community, Durham leaders, and long-time partners to dream fearlessly about what is possible at The W.G.
+Pearson Center.
 The results form the vision for the building’s future.

-The W.G.
-Pearson Center Legacy
+4 Vision Pillars for The W.G.
+Pearson Center

 - The W.G.
 Pearson Center will remain a youth-centered space that houses activities and programs that enrich the lives and outcomes of young people.

 - The W.G.
 Pearson Center will be accessible to the surrounding community of neighbors and organizations.

 - The W.G.
 Pearson Center tenants will collaborate to have the greatest possible collective impact on Durham.

 - The W.G.
 Pearson Center’s financial model will enable it to be sustainable in the long term.